SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   - `CVODE_BDF` - CVode Backward Differentiation Formula (BDF) solver.
   - `CVODE_Adams` - CVode Adams-Moulton solver.
+  - `ARKODE` - Explicit and ESDIRK Runge-Kutta methods of orders 2-8 depending on choice of options.

 The Sundials algorithms all come with a 3rd order Hermite polynomial interpolation.
 Note that the constructors for the Sundials algorithms take two main arguments: